Ankit-4-code/Music_Genre_Classification/README.md

 This repo contains docker images to make 3 distinct containers namely nginx, uwsgi-flask app and bento-model.
 These 3 containers are built up and connected via docker-compose.

 - nginx is used for reverse proxy.
+This can be found in the `nginx` folder with it's docker image.
 - uwsgi and flask are used for wsgi protocol server and REST API respectively.
+This can be located inside the `app` folder along with it's docker image.
 - bento-model contains packaged bento which is the keras model packaged and serviced with [BentoML](https://docs.bentoml.com/en/latest/).
+This can be found inside the `modelPackaging` folder but it's docker image resides in the project root.

 ## Colab Notebook
 The `Notebook` folder contains a Google Colab notebook that illustrates the entire process of the project, from data analysis to model training, model evaluation and model saving for local use later.